Hi I'm Stephanie

-I stay at home with my 3 young children and have the privilege of schooling them at home.
+I stay at home with my three children and have the privilege of schooling them at home.
 I am married to a wonderful man that supports me as a homemaker, mother and teacher, as well as supports me in my personal interests and hobbies.
 I enjoy reading, singing, laughing and having fun, being with my family and friends, nature, art, music, and learning.
-In fact, I am currently learning more about gardening, as well as taking piano lessons, and working on improving my skill in sewing.
+I take great pleasure in learning new skills and improving on the skills I've learned.
+In the past I learned the basics of gardening, went back to taking piano lessons for few years, and worked on improving my sewing skills.
+In more recent years I learned how to knit and crochet and have gained so much enjoyment from advancing in these new skills.

 I have a strong belief in the reality of a Father in Heaven.
 I also firmly believe in a Savior, Jesus Christ, who atoned not only for our sins (which makes repentance possible) but also suffered for all the pains and sorrows each person would experience in life.
 It has been such a comfort to me to know that there is one person who understands and who has been able to succor me through all my sorrows, pains, grief and sickness.
 I live my life through the whisperings of the Spirit (some might call it conscience, but I believe it is a spiritual link to my Father in Heaven), that guides me and directs me, sometimes moment to moment.
 I am grateful for this guidance and gift and cannot imagine life without it.
 I rely on the Spirit for promptings in teaching and guiding my children, for protection from potentially dangerous situations, for guidance in making important life decisions, for guidance in my desire to serve inside and outside of my church, for spiritual teachings to aid in my own spiritual growth and learning, etc. These whisperings from the Spirit combine to create the sure anchor to my faith in my Father in Heaven and Savior, Jesus Christ.